mddub/urchin-cgm/README.md

 pip install -r requirements.txt
 ```

+Screenshot testing has an additional dependency on [ImageMagick] to compute visual diffs.

 * **Mock Nightscout server**

   The `test/` directory includes a server which uses the [Flask] framework.
 To run it: